ramakrv/BestBuyInventoryScheduler/README.md

 	7. Based on the above two assumptions, Orders are forecasted to guide Inventory Analysts, since it has direct relation with product availability.
 	8. Selection of models generally depends on its performance on cross-validation in validation environment, given the POC nature of analysis, models are selected based on the forecasted trend.
 	9. Price is not considered for the analysis, but it plays significant role in converting views to orders.
-It is based on product also. without having business knowledge, using price as a feature is not good option
+It is based on product also. without having business knowledge, using price as a feature is not a good option

 ## Functional WorkFlow
 	1. Load the data in to environment